 Bingham Memorial Hospital is proud to provide the Diabetes Prevention Program.
-People with prediabetes have a high risk of developing type 2 diabetes, heart disease and stroke.
+People with prediabetes have a high risk of developing Type II Diabetes, heart disease and stroke.
 Diabetes is a major cause of kidney failure, heart disease, stroke, blindness among adults, and foot and leg amputation.

-The National Diabetes Prevention Program is a year-long lifestyle change program in which people at risk for type 2 diabetes meet in a group with a trained Lifestyle Coach.
+The National Diabetes Prevention Program is a year-long lifestyle change program in which people at risk for Type II Diabetes meet in a group with a trained Lifestyle Coach.
 During the program, participants learn ways to incorporate healthy eating and physical activity into their daily lives and set two primary goals.

 Participants meet weekly for approximately 16 weeks, then monthly for the remainder of the year.
 During the program, participants keep track of their food intake and physical activity and work with the Lifestyle Coach and the group to overcome barriers to a healthy lifestyle.
 To learn more about the National Diabetes Prevention Program, visit the CDC’s website.

 Participants in the program get the help and support to make and sustain lifestyle changes.

 The National Diabetes Prevention Program is based on the success of the National Institutes of Health-led Diabetes Prevention Program (DPP) research study, which showed that people at risk for Type II Diabetes can significantly reduce their risk by losing 7% of their body weight through healthy eating and physical activity.
 The group interaction is crucial to the program’s success.
 With a supportive group to cheer their successes and empathize with their setbacks, participants don’t have to make lifestyle changes alone.
 The lifestyle change program brings the proven success of the DPP research study to people in communities around the country.